pytorch/serve/docs/default_handlers.md

 * Description : Handles models trained on the ImageNet dataset.
 * Input : text file
-* Output : Class of input text
+* Output : Class of input text.
+NO BATCHING SUPPORTED!

 For more details see [examples](https://github.com/pytorch/serve/tree/master/examples/text_classification)